rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

   branch feature1
    </pre>

+   Commit A is merged with 1, etc.

    "X" in the diagram below marks where is conflict is designed to occur.

+   To see this in action:

+0. Run the script again:

+   <pre><strong>./git-imerge-test-create.sh
+   </strong></pre>

-0. Run the script again.
-But this time, press Enter for the script to begin merge much like with standard git merge by checking out the <strong>destination</strong> branch:
+0. But this time, press Enter for the script to begin merge much like with standard git merge by checking out the <strong>destination</strong> branch: